-On July 29, 2020, we entered into an Open Market Sale Agreement SM, or the Sales Agreement, with Jefferies LLC with respect to an at-the-market offering program, or the ATM Program, under which the Company may issue and sell its common shares having an aggregate offering price of up to \$50 million through Jefferies as its sales agent or principal.
-The common shares to be sold under the Sales Agreement, are offered and sold pursuant to our shelf registration statement on Form S-3 (File No. 333-239318), which was declared effective by the SEC on July 6, 2020.
-During 2022, we issued 361,236 shares under the Sales Agreement, resulting in net proceeds of \$2.6 million (net of issuance costs of \$0.1 million).
-No shares were sold under the Sales Agreement during the three months ended March 31, 2024.
+On July 29, 2020, we entered into an Open Market Sale Agreement SM, or the "Sales Agreement", with Jefferies LLC with respect to an at-the-market offering program, or the "ATM Program", under which the Company may issue and sell its common shares having an aggregate offering price of up to \$50 million through Jefferies as its sales agent or principal.
+On May 31, 2023, we filed a prospectus supplement (File No. 333-261049) that amended and restated the information in our prospectus supplement dated July 29, 2020, and, accordingly, the information in this prospectus supplement superseded the information contained in that prospectus supplement, or the prior prospectus supplement.
+Pursuant to that prior prospectus supplement and accompanying base prospectus contained in our Registration Statement on Form S-3 (File No. 333-239318), or the prior prospectus, we issued 361,236 common shares under the Sales Agreement, resulting in net proceeds of \$2.6 million (net of issuance costs of \$0.1 million).
+No shares were sold under the Sales Agreement during the three or nine months ended September 30, 2024.

-We expect that our operating plan, existing cash and cash equivalents and short-term investments to be sufficient to fund our operations for at least the next 12 months from the date of issuance of this 10-Q for the quarter ending March 31, 2024 and that there are no events or conditions that may cast substantial doubt on our ability to continue as a going concern for at least the next 12 months from the date of this filing.
+We expect that our operating plan, existing cash and cash equivalents and short-term investments will be sufficient to fund our operations for at least the next 12 months from the date of issuance of this Form 10-Q for the quarter ended September 30, 2024 and that there are no known events or conditions that may cast substantial doubt on our ability to continue as a going concern for at least the next 12 months from the date of this filing.